Command Staff

 Captain

-Virgil Carter is the Administrative Captain for the Rogers County Sheriff’s Office.
+Virgil Carter is the Patrol Captain for the Rogers County Sheriff’s Office.

 Captain Carter began his law enforcement career in the Rogers County Jail in April of 2009 as a detention officer, by September of 2009, Carter was promoted to night shift supervisor.